06.05.2019

 A group of microbiologists chose these salinas as the location for an algae cultivation company named Necton.
 Their algae is used for specialty cosmetics, organic foods, and aquaculture farming.
 Necton’s algae business was slow to succeed, and the scientists soon realized the potential in crafting traditional sea salt in these historic salt marshes.
 They recruited the few remaining Marnotos of the region, learned their techniques, and began restoring the salinas surrounding their algae farm.

-The sea salt renaissance of southern Portugal is still young, just over twenty years old.
+The sea salt renaissance of southern Portugal is still young.
 However, the practice of harvesting salt in Portugal spans millennia—with written documentation of salt production dating back to 959 AD, when the Countess Mumadona donated her salt pans to a monastery, amongst other assets and valuables.

 Salt plays an important role is Portugal’s famed sailing history as well.
 Salt is a valuable dietary supplement and food preservative.
 Portugal’s famous cod fisheries in Newfoundland would have been profitless if they did not have salt to preserve the fish and bring it home.